The64thGamer/cheeseepedia/content/wiki/cec-american-pride.md

 tags = ["Showtapes"]
 categories = ["Chuck E. Cheese's"]
 +++
-**American Pride** is a Patriotic themed show that played at Chuck E Cheese's, not to be confused with {{< wiki-link "CEC American Pride Neighbors" >}} it is the very first Munch's Make Believe Bands Patriotic showtape.
+**American Pride** is a Patriotic themed show that played at Chuck E. Cheese's, not to be confused with {{< wiki-link "CEC American Pride Neighbors" >}} it is the very first Munch's Make Believe Bands Patriotic showtape.

 ## Show List